Jul 27, 2022

 How do adjustable rate mortgages (ARMs) work?

-The first time the interest rate adjusts (after the initial five year fixed rate period), the interest rate can't increase more than 5% over the initial interest rate.
+The middle set of numbers refers to the interest rate adjustment caps.
+The first time the interest rate adjusts, it can't increase more than 5% over the start rate.
 At each subsequent adjustment, it can't increase more than 2% above the previous year's interest rate.
-And the maximum interest rate for the life of the loan is 5% above the initial fixed interest rate.
+And the maximum interest rate for the life of the loan is 5% above the initial start rate.